November 29, 2021

 - Harriet Chan, Co-Founder of Cocofinder

 It’s easy to see that the benefits of DaaS are numerous when properly utilized.
-However, there are a few challenges that need to be solved in order to use data as a service to an advantage.
-Below are the main positive and challenging aspects of employing data as a service for business needs.
+However, there are a few challenges that need to be solved in order to use data services to gain a competitive advantage.
+Below are the main positive and challenging aspects of employing data-related services for business needs.

-One of the main advantages of data as a service is that the DaaS provider is charged with maintaining high data quality.
-Data has to be of high quality in order to extract true value from it and use it efficiently.
-Thus, quality maintenance is an extremely important part of handling data and also one that can take up a lot of time and resources.
-Freed from this burden, businesses are available to direct their human and technological potential for tasks aiming at added value and get their data readymade.
+One of the main advantages that a data service offers is that the DaaS provider is charged with maintaining high data quality.
+Data has to be of high quality in order to extract true value from it and fuel growth.
+Thus, quality maintenance is an extremely important part of data management and also one that can take up a lot of time and resources.
+Freed from this burden, businesses are available to direct their human and technological potential for tasks aiming at added value and get their data ready-made.

 This benefit of on-demand data is pretty much impossible to match by using internal data sources.
 DaaS helps to overcome the limitations of location or infrastructure to access data wherever and whenever necessary.
-This means that data can be accessed by users that do not themselves have the means to collect and store it at the necessary level.
-Furthermore, DaaS can be accessed quickly and on multiple devices, making it even more comfortable to use.
+This allows data access for users that do not themselves have the means to collect and store it at the necessary level.
+Furthermore, a DaaS platform can be accessed quickly and on multiple devices, making it even more comfortable to use.

-Companies can access the types and quantities of data that are needed for their particular purposes.
-This flexibility makes data as a service cost-efficient, as you only pay for what you need instead of spending money on collecting and storing superfluous data.
-Additionally, as there is no need to spend money on personnel and infrastructure for data maintenance, the saved resources will usually exceed the costs of acquiring data on demand.
+Companies can access the types and quantities of data sources that are needed for their particular purposes.
+This flexibility makes service data cost-effective, as you only pay for what you need instead of spending money on collecting and storing superfluous data.
+Additionally, there is no need to spend money on personnel and infrastructure for a data management strategy; the saved resources will usually exceed the costs of acquiring data reports on-demand.

-As DaaS requires moving data into the cloud, this raises additional concerns regarding the privacy of important organizational information.
-When shared over the network, confidential information becomes more exposed than it would be on the internal servers.
-This challenge may be met by sharing encrypted information, as well as using a reputable DaaS provider.
+As DaaS requires moving data into the cloud, this raises additional concerns regarding personal data and the privacy of important organizational information.
+When shared over the network, sensitive data becomes more exposed than it would be on the internal servers.
+This challenge may be met by sharing encrypted information, as well as using a trustworthy data provider.

 Similarly, there are some considerations regarding security that businesses have to pay attention to when implementing DaaS solutions.
 Wider accessibility provided by having data in the cloud also means additional vulnerabilities that may lead to security breaches.
-Thus, DaaS providers should ensure that strict security strategies are implemented in order to keep data as a service a growing trend in business.
+Thus, DaaS suppliers should ensure that strict security strategies are implemented in order to keep Data as a Service a growing trend in business.

-Another issue arises if DaaS providers allow a limited range of tools that can be used to work on the data.
-In some cases, providers can only offer the tools they host for data handling, which may be very limited compared to the tools needed.
+Another issue arises if a DaaS platform allows a limited range of tools that can be used to work on the data.
+In some cases, providers can only offer the tools they host for data management, which may be very limited compared to the tools needed.
 Therefore, it’s advisable to choose the provider that offers the most flexibility, which might make this challenge obsolete.